bndtools/bnd/gradle-plugins/README.md

 }
 ```

-In either usage mode, the following properties, in addition to the `Jar` task properties, can be configured.
+In either usage mode, the following `bundle` extension properties, in addition to the `Jar` task properties, can be configured.

 ### bndfile